spheronFdn/sdk/packages/browser-upload/README.md

   - The response of the upload function is an object with parameters:
     - `uploadId` - the id of the upload.
     - `bucketId` - the id of the bucket.
-    - `protocolLink` - is the protocol link of the upload.
+    - `protocolLink` - the protocol link of the upload.
-    - `dynamicLinks` - are domains that you have setup for your bucket.
+    - `dynamicLinks` - domains that you have setup for your bucket.
 When you upload new data to the same bucket, the domains will point to the new uploaded data.

 ## Access Token